-Newsletter > December 2014View/Download this newsletter in PDF
+Newsletter > December 2015View/Download this newsletter in PDF

 1. News & Upcoming Events

-- Gordon Hearn will be representing the firm at the Conference of Freight Counsel meeting being held in Captiva, Florida on January 10 and 11, 2015
+- Gordon Hearn will be representing the Firm at the meeting of the Conference of Freight Counsel in Nashville, Tennessee on January 10-11, 2016

-- Gordon Hearn will be representing the firm at the Chicago Regional Seminar meeting of the Transportation Lawyers Association being held on January 16, 2015
+- Louis Amato-Gauci and Gordon Hearn will be representing the Firm at the Chicago Regional Meeting of the Transportation Lawyers Association being held on January 14 and 15, 2016

 Location: The Advocates’ Society Education Centre